Arthie/xwind/packages/macro/README.md

 import "tailwindcss/dist/base.min.css";
 ```

-If you use Tailwind plugins that register new base styles you will need to generate a customized base css file.
+If you use Tailwind plugins that register new base styles you will need to generate a customized base CSS file.

 <details>
-  <summary>Generate base css with Tailwind cli</summary>
+  <summary>Generate base CSS with Tailwind cli</summary>

 #### 2.1 Create a tailwind.base.css file